ColinTheRobot/info-session-code-along/code_along.md

 - Copy and paste `68.71.212.186` into your browser URL.
 Where does it take you?
 - Let's open the **Chrome Developer Tools** (option + command + i) and select the **Network** tab.
 Notice all of the files that are being sent back to us in the response from ESPN!
+	- Or you can got to view > developer > developer tools (Should be in a similar location if you're on a pc or in a different browser)

 <br>